Horse-Lips/Localisation_in_Trees/README.md

 Each of these can be given to either a Target object (See Localisation, Probe, and Target Classes) or a Seager object (See Seager's Probing Strategy).

 ### Probing Strategies - heuristicMovement.py
 The heuristicMovement.py file also contains some simple functions for probe placement.
+Each probing strategy initially probes the root of the tree.
 - Each probing strategy is given as arguments:
   - tree - The NetworkX tree object
   - tDict - The tDict representation of the tree